Brandon-Johns/OptiTrack-NatNet-SDK-examples/readme.md

 Note for ROS users: As an alternative to using the NatNet SDK, perhaps try the [vrpn_client_ros](http://wiki.ros.org/vrpn_client_ros)

+Note for working outdoors: See my notes [here](./readme-WorkingOutdoors.md)

 Related Software
 - [OptiTrack Motive](https://www.optitrack.com/support/downloads/motive.html)
 	- Any version should work